petsy/GoGrinder/README.md

 ## Where are we now
 For this kind of application I believe it is essential to have a core of highest quality.
 A smaller code base makes this easier to achieve.
 The Golang concurrency features allow me to keep the code concise and maintainable.
-I ran line counting which came up with 1100 lines of Go code for the core functionality.
+I ran line-counting which came up with 1100 lines of Go code for the core functionality.
 To me this means two things:

-I)  The goal of a reliable core is in reach and will be achieved soon II) Golang was the right technology choice for this project
+1. The goal of a reliable core is in reach and will be achieved soon
+2. Golang was the right technology choice for this project

 Statistics from 14th January 2016: